skypjack/entt/docs/entity.md

 It returns to the caller all the entities that are still in use by means of the given function.<br/>
-As a rule of thumb, consider using a view if the goal is to iterate entities that have a determinate set of components.
-A view is usually much faster than combining this function with a bunch of custom tests.<br/>
+As a rule of thumb, consider using a view or a group if the goal is to iterate entities that have a determinate set of components.
+These tools are usually much faster than combining this function with a bunch of custom tests.<br/>
 In all the other cases, this is the way to go.

 There exists also another member function to use to retrieve orphans.
 An orphan